sandsmark/status/README.md

 Fairly simple thing to be used with i3bar.

+It also automatically suspends my laptop if the battery gets too low (because I couldn't find anything else that did that nicely, and this already checked my battery).

 Displays:
  - Battery percentage/charging state (if battery present)
  - Disk space free on all (relevant) partitions)